mullasuleman/SFMC_Console_Toolset/README.md

 **Downloaded CSV includes:** DE Path, Name, External Key, Fields, Field Type, Field Length, Primary Key, Nullable, and Default Value.

 ## Download Empty CSV
-To download a blank csv with all DE fields as headers which can be used to import test records or as a sample file when setting up an import activity in Automation Studio or in an import definition in Contact Builder.
+To download a blank csv with all DE fields as headers which can be used to populate and import test records or as a sample file when setting up an import activity in Automation Studio or in an import definition in Contact Builder.

 - Open a data extension
 - Click Download DE Schema to download schema